 Representatives from Unite and the GMB will deliver a petition with over 5,000 signatures to the Danish embassy in London, requesting that the Danish government launch an investigation.

 Protests will also be held at projects in Rotherham, South Yorkshire, and Sandwich, Kent, as well as at the UK offices of one of the contractors, Babcock & Wilcox Volund, in Solihull, West Midlands.

-The unions said B&W Volund, which is building the £165m Rotherham project, subcontracts large portions of the work to a Croatian company, Duro Dakovic, that pays workers as little as the minimum wage of £7.50 per hour.
-The National Agreement for the Engineering Construction Industry (NAECI) has a basic rate of £16.97 per hour with an hourly bonus of £2.37 an hour.
+According to the unions, B&W Volund, which is building the £165 million Rotherham project, subcontracts large portions of the work to Duro Dakovic, a Croatian company that pays workers as little as the minimum wage of £7.50 per hour.
+The National Agreement for the Engineering Construction Industry (NAECI) has a basic rate of £16.97 per hour with a £2.37 hourly bonus.

 “This exploitation cannot be allowed to go unchallenged; it is vital that workers and the general public know what companies are trying to get away with on major projects and ensure their misdeeds are brought to account.”

-“By accepting to work with BWSC, the suppliers undertake and warrant on behalf of themselves, their employees, agents and representatives that in the production of goods delivered to BWSC, and/or in the provision of services to BWSC, they will comply with the terms and conditions, as well as applicable laws and binding international conventions covering labour principles,” the company said.
+“By accepting to work with BWSC, the suppliers undertake and warrant on behalf of themselves, their employees, agents and representatives that in the production of goods delivered to BWSC, and/or in the provision of services to BWSC, they will comply with the terms and conditions, as well as applicable laws and binding international conventions covering labour principles,” the company stated.

-“BWSC has had a healthy and open dialogue with numerous UK trade union representatives from Unite and GMB over the recent years, while constructing projects in the UK, and any concerns put forward by the UK trade unions regarding rates of pay, worker welfare, health and safety, etc., have all been dealt with swiftly and it is our understanding that it has been to the satisfaction of the UK trade unions.”
+“BWSC has had a healthy and open dialogue with numerous UK trade union representatives from Unite and GMB over the recent years, while constructing projects in the UK, and any concerns put forward by the UK trade unions regarding rates of pay, worker welfare, health and safety, etc., have all been dealt with swiftly and it is our understanding that it has been to the satisfaction of the UK trade unions.